BIMSBbioinfo/pigx_docs/pages/pigx-sars-cov-2.md

   * Visualization of the development of SARS-CoV-2 variants and mutations over time and locations from all samples provided.
-  * Quality Control report per sample: number of covered amplicons, read coverage and MultiQC report for raw and trimmed reads
+  * Quality Control report per sample: number of covered amplicons, read coverage and MultiQC report for raw and trimmed reads.
-  * Variants report per sample: variant analysis of SARS-CoV-2 from each wastewater sample and identification of variants of concern
+  * Variants report per sample: variant analysis of SARS-CoV-2 from each wastewater sample and identification of variants of concern.
-  * Taxonomic classification: a table and pie chart of the species found in the unaligned reads
+  * Taxonomic classification: a table and pie chart of the species found in the unaligned reads.
-* *SAM* / *BAM* files per sample: aligned and unaligned reads against SARS-CoV-2
+* *SAM* / *BAM* files per sample: aligned and unaligned reads against SARS-CoV-2.
-* *VCF* / *CSV* files per sample: listing all detected single nucleotide variants (SNVs) from the aligned reads
+* *VCF* / *CSV* files per sample: listing all detected single nucleotide variants (SNVs) from the aligned reads.
-* VEP reports per sample as *TXT* / *HTML*: report files show the [VEP output](https://www.ensembl.org/info/docs/tools/vep/vep_formats.html#output) including the uploading variants, consequenting amino acid changes and consequences for the corresponding protein
+* VEP reports per sample as *TXT* / *HTML*: report files show the [VEP output](https://www.ensembl.org/info/docs/tools/vep/vep_formats.html#output) including the uploading variants, consequenting amino acid changes and consequences for the corresponding protein.
-* Kraken2 files per sample *(txt)*: provides an overview of all found species in the unaligned reads together with the NCBI taxonomy ID
+* Kraken2 files per sample *(txt)*: provides an overview of all found species in the unaligned reads together with the NCBI taxonomy ID.
-* Log files for all major analysis steps performed by the pipeline
+* Log files for all major analysis steps performed by the pipeline.

 # Installation